jelmer/dulwich/README.md

 Python3
 -------

 The process of porting to Python3 is ongoing.
-Please note that although the test suite pass in python3, this is due to the tests of features that are not yet ported being skipped, and *not* an indication that the port is complete.
+At the moment most of Dulwich runs on Python3, with the exception of some of ``dulwich.patch`` and some of the C git compatibility tetsts.
+Relevant tests are currently being skipped on Python 3, and the full testsuite passing is *not* an indication that the port is complete.